berkekandemir/berkekandemir/README.md

 ### Hey 👋, this is Berke Can Kandemir.

 I'm a passionate software developer living in Izmir, Turkey, working for Garanti BBVA Technology.
 I love being part of development of web and mobile technologies.
 I love open source development and I build things on my GitHub profile (here) when I manage to find some time.
-I love JavaScript, Swift, Python and Java.
+I love Swift, Python, Java and recently JavaScript.

 - 💻 [What am I doing about Open Source?
 (GitHub, you're already here)](https://github.com/berkekandemir)
 - 🐦 [What do I think?
 (Twitter)](https://twitter.com/berke_kandemir)